dasarpai/old.dasarpai.github.io/_wiablog/2024-08-20-My Nonsenses are Most Sensible-Poem.md

 ![My Nonsenses are Most Sensible - Poem](/assets/images/wiapost/5258-My-Nonsenses-are-Most-Sensible.jpg)

-# My Nonsenses is Most Sensible - Poem
+# My Nonsenses is the Most Sensible - Poem

 The world is madness, humans lost in haze,
 I stand alone, the saint in this maze.